KaiNorberg/Electric_OS/README.md

 A simple operating system inspired by whetever will work.

 OBS!
-This operating system is no longer being worked on as i have started work on a new operating system that can be found [here](https://github.com/Kaj9296/PatchworkOS).
+This operating system is no longer being worked on because i have started work on a new operating system that can be found [here](https://github.com/Kaj9296/PatchworkOS).

 # About
 Boot Loader: GNU-EFI